UNIT-Electronics-MX/unit_pulsar_esp32_c6/docs/_sources/01_setup.rst

 Install the required software
 -----------------------------

-The following software is required to start working with the NANO C6 board:
+The following software is required to start working with the PULSAR C6 board:

-1. **Python 3.7 or later**: Python is required to run the scripts and tools provided by the NANO C6 board.
+1. **Python 3.7 or later**: Python is required to run the scripts and tools provided by the PULSAR C6 board.
-2. **Git**: Git is required to clone the NANO C6 board repository.
+2. **Git**: Git is required to clone the PULSAR C6 board repository.
 3. **MinGW**: MinGW is a native Windows port of the GNU Compiler Collection (GCC), with freely distributable import libraries and header files for building native Windows applications.
 4. **Visual Studio Code**: Visual Studio Code is a code editor that is required to write and compile the code.